There are plenty of songs written about cash money. We all want it, strategize ways to achieve it, and hopefully find ways to keep it.

 - Repurchase of debt or equity

-Changes in cash when capital is raised from financing are "cash in" and "cash out" when dividends are paid.
+Changes in cash when capital is raised from financing are considered "cash in."

 Net cash flow isn't enough

-Breaking out the different types of cash flows lets you easily see which activities are generating the most income and expenses for your business and provides you with a more accurate view of your financial health.
+Breaking out the different types of cash flows lets you easily see which activities are generating the most income and expenses for your business.
+It provides a more accurate view of your financial health.

 Take your business to the next level

-Accordingly, Fuchs recommends that any farmer or rancher wanting to "up their game" review coursework like the programs offered from Dr. Dave Kohl, Professor Emeritus of Agricultural Finance and Small Business Management and Entrepreneurship at Virginia Tech.
+Fuchs recommends that any farmer or rancher wanting to "up their game" review coursework like the programs offered from Dr. Dave Kohl, Professor Emeritus of Agricultural Finance and Small Business Management and Entrepreneurship from Virginia Tech.
 Understanding and utilizing cash flow statements are just one part of the total equation.
-Looking into continuing education is always a good thing.
+Looking into continuing education has its benefits.

 The Bottom Line